SysManSquad/sysmansquadblogdev/content/posts/2020-07-08-dynamic-outlook-email-signature-using-with-intune-endpoint-analytics-proactive-remediations/index.md

 </div>

 <p class="has-very-light-gray-background-color has-background">
-  <em>Note: Setting permissions properly is essential to prevent Azure applications from being exploited.
-Only grant the minimum rights needed for the app.</em>
+  *Note: Setting permissions properly is essential to prevent Azure applications from being exploited.
+Only grant the minimum rights needed for the app.*
 </p>

 ## Discovery